thomasdarimont/keycloak-project-example/deployments/local/cluster/readme.md

 ## Run with dedicated Infinispan Cluster with Remote store

-The haproxy example can also be started with a dedicated infinispan cluster where the distributed and replicated caches in Keycloak will be stored in a remote infinispan.
+The haproxy example can also be started with a dedicated infinispan cluster where the distributed and replicated caches in Keycloak will be stored in an external infinispan cluster with cache store type `remote`.

+Note that this example uses a patched version of the `wildfly-clustering-infinispan-extension.jar` in order to allow to configure a `connect-timeout`.

 To start the environment with a dedicated infinispan cluster, just run:
 ```